abiodunadedokun/My_Portfolio/README.md

 ## About Me

 Hi, I’m Abiodun.
-I'm a dedicated data analyst with a strong foundation in physics and computer simulations.
+I'm a dedicated data analyst with a strong foundation in Physics and Computer Simulations in Science.
 My academic journey, including a bachelor's degree in physics and a master's in computer simulations, has honed my analytical thinking and problem-solving skills.
 I specialize in using data to uncover actionable insights and support data-driven decision-making.

 I enjoy exploring diverse datasets, transforming raw data into meaningful visualizations, and creating interactive dashboards.
 I thrive on tackling real-world problems through data.
 I’m passionate about delivering impactful insights that optimize business processes and strategies.